cse3120/observationApi/README.txt

 To run the application:

 1. Navigate to the project path in your terminal.
-2. Execute mvn clean install command
-3. Build the Docker image using the following command, docker build -t observation-api .
+2. Build the Docker image using the following command, docker build -t observation-api .
-4. Ensure the image is created by listing Docker images, docker images
+3. Ensure the image is created by listing Docker images, docker images
-5. Run the Docker container with port mapping to make it accessible on your host machine, docker run -p 8080:8080 observation-api
+4. Run the Docker container with port mapping to make it accessible on your host machine, docker run -p 8080:8080 observation-api